nccgroup/sobelow/README.md

 The `format` option accepts an output format for findings.
 Current formats include `txt` (the default) and `json`.

-Note: The `json` format option does not support the `--with-code` flag.
+Note: The `json` format option does not support the `--verbose` flag.
 All findings are organized by confidence level, and contain a "type" key.
 However, other keys may vary between finding types.